apache/trafficcontrol/docs/source/api/deliveryservices.rst

 	.. deprecated:: ATCv3.0
 		This field has been deprecated in Traffic Control 3.x and is subject to removal in Traffic Control 4.x or later

 :ccrDnsTtl:           The Time To Live (TTL) of the DNS response for A or AAAA record queries requesting the IP address of the Traffic Router - named "ccrDnsTtl" for legacy reasons
 :cdnId:               The integral, unique identifier of the CDN to which the :term:`Delivery Service` belongs
 :cdnName:             Name of the CDN to which the :term:`Delivery Service` belongs
 :checkPath:           The path portion of the URL to check connections to this :term:`Delivery Service`'s origin server
-:consistentHashRegex:      If defined, this is a regex used for the Pattern-Based Consistent Hashing feature.
-It is only applicable for HTTP and Steering Delivery Services
+:consistentHashRegex: If defined, this is a regular expression used for the Pattern-Based Consistent Hashing feature.\ [#httpOnly]_

+	.. versionadded:: 1.4

+:consistentHashQueryParams: A set (actually array due to limitations of JSON) of query parameters which will be considered by Traffic Router when using a client request to consistently find an :term:`Edge-tier cache server` to which to redirect them.\ [#httpOnly]_

+	.. versionadded:: 1.4

 :displayName:       The display name of the :term:`Delivery Service`
 :dnsBypassCname:    Domain name to overflow requests for HTTP :term:`Delivery Service`\ s - bypass starts when the traffic on this :term:`Delivery Service` exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the :term:`Delivery Service`\ [4]_
 :dnsBypassIp:       The IPv4 IP to use for bypass on a DNS :term:`Delivery Service` - bypass starts when the traffic on this :term:`Delivery Service` exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the :term:`Delivery Service`\ [4]_
 :dnsBypassIp6:      The IPv6 IP to use for bypass on a DNS :term:`Delivery Service` - bypass starts when the traffic on this :term:`Delivery Service` exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the :term:`Delivery Service`\ [4]_
 :dnsBypassTtl:      The time for which a DNS bypass of this :term:`Delivery Service`\ shall remain active\ [4]_
 :dscp:              The Differentiated Services Code Point (DSCP) with which to mark traffic as it leaves the CDN and reaches clients
 :edgeHeaderRewrite: Rewrite operations to be performed on TCP headers at the Edge-tier cache level - used by the Header Rewrite Apache Trafficserver plugin
 :fqPacingRate:      The Fair-Queuing Pacing Rate in Bytes per second set on the all TCP connection sockets in the :term:`Delivery Service` (see ``man tc-fc_codel`` for more information) - Linux only
 :geoLimit:          The setting that determines how content is geographically limited - this is an integer on the interval [0-2] where the values have these meanings:

 	0
 		None - no limitations